 Please contact us for further information on the iSTAR Medical upcoming clinical program.

-The STARfloTM European Safety and Efficacy Study is a post-market, prospective, multi-centre clinical trial of the STARflo Glaucoma implant in approximately 50 patients in Europe.
-The primary endpoint is the reduction in mean diurnal IOP at month 12 vs baseline.
-Secondary endpoints include safety and the reduction of IOP-lowering medication use.
-Final results are expected in 2020.
-This trial has been registered on ClinicalTrials.gov (NCT02272569).
+The STARfloTM European Safety and Efficacy Study was a post-market, prospective, multi-centre clinical trial of the STARflo Glaucoma implant in 50 patients in Europe.
+The primary endpoint was the reduction in mean diurnal IOP at month 12 vs baseline.
+Secondary endpoints included safety and the reduction of IOP-lowering medication.
+Final results will be published in 2021.
 Further information can be found at https://clinicaltrials.gov/ct2/show/NCT02272569.

-The STAR-LIFE study is a registry with the aim of documenting the benefit to patients following the implantation of the STARflo implant in a “real-world” patient population, and to learn about surgical practices.
+The STAR-LIFE study aims to document the benefit to patients following implantation of the STARflo implant in a “real-world” patient population, and to learn about surgical practices.
 The objective is to document the implant’s effectiveness in terms of IOP reduction in open angle glaucoma patients and the reduction in the number of concomitant IOP-lowering medications.
 The study is designed to allow collection of patient data either retrospectively or prospectively for up to 5 years post-implantation in up to 150 patients.
-This trial has been registered on ClinicalTrials.gov (NCT02825264).
 Further information can be found at https://clinicaltrials.gov/ct2/show/NCT02825264.